Adrenaline or Epinephrine, Adrenal Glands, and Stress Response

 Sympathetic Neurons and Fight or Flight

 Some sympathetic neurons can trigger the flight or fight response on their own without stimulating the adrenal gland.
-They release noradrenaline, which travels through the tiny gap between the neuron and the target cell.
-The noradrenaline joins to special receptor molecules on the cell membrane of the target cell, which are called adrenergic receptors, and triggers fight or flight reactions.
+They release noradrenaline as a neurotransmitter.
+The chemical travels through the tiny gap between the neuron and the target cell.
+It then joins to special receptor molecules on the cell membrane of the target cell, which are called adrenergic receptors, and triggers fight or flight reactions.